 A: A survey is a certified map of your property from a licensed surveyor.
 The survey will provide the boundaries of your property, the exact location of the home and any improvements on the property, and the existence and location of any easements.
 Campbell & Brannon highly recommends that if you are purchasing a home, you obtain a survey, since it is the only surefire way to know exactly what it is you are purchasing.Q: What do I do if I think I have been the victim of wire fraud?

 A: If you think you have been the victim of wire fraud, you will want to act fast.
-Campbell & Brannon has created this Wire Fraud Immediate Action Plan so that you can quickly take the appropriate steps to report the fraud and hopefully retrieve your funds.
+Campbell & Brannon has created a Wire Fraud Immediate Action Plan so that you can quickly take the appropriate steps to report the fraud and hopefully retrieve your funds.